- How Drop Shipping Works

 What is dropshipping?

-Drop shipping is a process of product fulfillment that occurs directly from the manufacturer or wholesaler to the customer when the order is placed on a third-party retailer’s website or over the phone, circumventing the traditional retail supply chain.
+Dropshipping is a process of product fulfillment that occurs when items are shipped directly from the manufacturer or wholesaler to the customer.
+A third-party retailer facilitates dropshipping through their website and digital marketing efforts, and is able to profit off the margin created by circumventing the traditional retail supply chain.

 The practice of drop shipping was first introduced around 1928 but lost momentum due to the Great Depression.
 Toyota then implemented a Just-In-Time (JIT) supply chain in the 1950s.
 The benefits of JIT inventory management soon became evident.
 The modern drop ship business model mirrors the major themes of the JIT supply chain by eliminating expensive inventory transportation and storage costs for retailers.